Now anyone can sign up for the UK's most flexible mobile plans

 Related: Sky Q review

-There’s also a Sync feature that allows users to access Sky+ recordings and access them on their smartphones, but again this only really favors those using Sky TV.
+There’s also a Sync feature that allows users to access Sky+ recordings and watch them on smartphones, but again this only really favours those using Sky TV.

-The key selling point is undoubtably the rollover data.
+The key selling point is undoubtedly the rollover data.
 Sky estimates UK mobile customers waste £2 billion a year on unused data.
 The research suggested 20 million mobile users in the UK are deliberately buying more data than they need out of fear of being overcharged.

 Sky is promising that later this year top handsets from Apple and Samsung will be available and is inviting would-be customers to register their interest now.